Skip to content

 I imported the body into Rhino and cut the model to focus on the upper part of the body (head, shoulders, and chest).
 This was my first time working with 3D software, and I learned essential skills in modifying and manipulating 3D objects.

-First, I imported the mesh from MakeHuman into rhino.
+First, I imported the mesh from MakeHuman into Rhino.

 Then I was left with an open Polysurface. so I closed it with the Cap command

-I imported my pattern to Rhino then used the Explod command then Join command, then Extrudecrv to create surfaces for the curves
+used the Explod command then Join command, then Extrudecrv to create surfaces for the curves

 After that I used boolean difference to subtract the pattern from the body and achieve the slashed body look!